MrYsLab/python_banyan/docs/example1.md

     44	            sys.exit(0)
 ```

-Lines 46 through 55 override the base class [*incoming_message_process*](../examples_intro/#incoming_message_processing) method.
+Lines 46 through 55 overrides the base class [*incoming_message_process*](../examples_intro/#incoming_message_processing) method.
 Whenever a message is received by the *receive_loop*, it calls *incoming_message_processing* to process the message.

 The *incoming_message_processing* method requires two parameters, a
-topic string, and a payload.
+topic string and a payload.
 Both the topic and payload are decoded within the receive_loop, so they
 are ready for use by the *incoming_message_processing* method.

 Line 53 republishes the payload just received, setting the topic to 'reply,' The message number